-A motion graphic does not start with a storyboard.
-It starts with a story, distilled into a script.
+A motion graphic starts with a script.
 Even though motion graphics are short, usually ranging from 30 seconds to 3 minutes, you still need a script to detail either dialogue or story direction.
 (BTW, if you’re not sure how long your motion graphic should be, use this helpful guide to figure it out.)

 To find your story, ask yourself these questions:

 - What do I want them to learn?
 Remember?
 Do?

 - How do I want to make them feel?